Aldgate

 Aldgate (/ˈɔːlɡeɪt/) was a gate in the former defensive wall around the City of London.
 The gate gave its name to Aldgate High Street, the first stretch of the A11 road, that takes that name as it passes through the ancient, extramural Portsoken Ward of the City of London.
 There is an ancient Aldgate Ward inside the line of the former gate and wall, and a similarly ancient Portsoken Ward that lies just outside of it.
-However the use of the Aldgate and Portsoken Wards as everyday place names is very limited.

-Consequently, the use of Aldgate as a place name is informal, and typically applies to the Portsoken Ward, especially the central area around Aldgate High Street.

 Aldgate High Street is 2.3 miles (3.7 km) east of Charing Cross.

 Etymology

 The etymology of the name "Aldgate" is uncertain.
 It is first recorded in 1052 as Æst geat ("east gate") but had become Alegate by 1108.
 Writing in the 16th century, John Stow derived the name from "Old Gate" (Aeld Gate).
 However, Henry Harben, writing in 1918, contended that this was wrong and that documents show that the "d" is missing in documents written before 1486–87.
 Alternative meanings include "Ale Gate" in connection with a putative ale-house or "All Gate" meaning the gate was free to all.
 Other possibilities canvassed by Harben include reference to a Saxon named "Ealh," or reference to foreigners ("el") or oil ("ele") or "awl".
 Gillian Bebbington, writing in 1972, suggests Alegate, Aelgate ("public gate") or Aeldgate ("Old Gate") as equally viable alternatives, while Weinreb and Hibbert, writing in 1983, revert to Stow's theory that the name means "Old Gate".